 ZS EV Long Range EVDB range 225 miles/ 10-80% charge 37 mins

-- Top pick – MG5 estate – a very capable all rounder and a new updates look more modern inside and out the current car.
-It is worth noting for an extra £1,500 MG now offer a long range version taking the EVDB range up to 210 miles.
+- Top pick – MG5 estate Long Range – a very capable all rounder and after new updates looks more modern inside and out the current car.
 If you don’t buy it your local minicab firm will!
 Decent size boot and efficiency make this an ideal value choice for heavy use.
-If the looks are holding you back the updated version should reach UK later in 2022 – see video

 MG5 estate EVDB range 180 miles/ 10-80% charge 36mins